Skip to main content

 What happens when MCP is rate limited

 When an MCP request is rate limited, Breakcold returns HTTP 429.
 MCP clients receive a JSON-RPC error with code -32029 and message Public API rate limit exceeded.
 When possible, Breakcold also sends a Retry-After header in seconds.
+The response includes an X-Request-Id header you can share with Breakcold support to look up the request.

 {